This article is provided by Kieri Solutions, a CMMC C3PAO candidate. Thanks to them for sharing some of the secret sauce!

 For your company to have Controlled Unclassified Information, you must meet these conditions:

-- An official agreement with the United States Federal Government (like a contract)
+- An official agreement with the United States Federal Government or you support an organization that has an agreement

-A) The government provides CUI to you as part of the agreement, or B) You create the CUI on behalf of the agreement
+A) The organization / government provides CUI to you as part of the agreement, or B) You create the CUI on behalf of the agreement

 Tip: Just because your company is developing cool technology on a topic that is normally controlled (like weapons systems), does not mean that it is automatically CUI.
-You need to have an active agreement with the Government.
+You need to be performing work as part of active agreement with the Government.

 Reference: DFARS 252.204-7012 review definition of “Covered Defense Information”